gear-foundation/gear-wiki/docs/examples/supply-chain.md

 So here's the example of a supply chain smart contract.

 ## Logic
-* Each newly produced item gets the NFT (in Gear's context - [GNFT token](gnft-721.md) and an ID equal to the ID of its NFT.
+* Each newly produced item gets the NFT (in Gear's context - [Gear non-fungible tokens (gNFT)](gnft-721.md) and an ID equal to the ID of its NFT.
 Then, as an item moves along a supply chain, an item's NFT transfers between a supply chain program, item's producer, and future distributor, retailer and end consumer.
 * Anyone who knows an item's ID can get item info.
-* Sale, purchase, delivery is made in [GFT tokens](gft-20.md).
+* Sale, purchase, delivery is made in [Gear fungible tokens (gFT)](gft-20.md).

 Item info has the following struct:
 ```rust